Accelerating vRAN and O-RAN with SIMD: Architectural Perspectives and Performance Evaluation: The evolution of RAN architecture

 \subsection{The O-RAN architecture}

-O-RAN extends the principles of vRAN by introducing open standard interfaces and enabling interoperability among equipment from different vendors \cite{oranWG4CUS}.
+O-RAN extends the principles of vRAN by introducing open and standardized interfaces between functional RAN components, such as the radio unit (RU), distributed unit (DU), and centralized unit (CU) \cite{oranWG4CUS}.
 Although commercial adoption is still limited compared to tRAN and vRAN, O-RAN's main motivation is cost reduction through disaggregation of PHY-layer functions and increased vendor competition.
-Open interfaces also allow local vendors to enter the RAN ecosystem, promoting diversity and strengthening technology sovereignty.
 In the long term, O-RAN adoption is expected to help maintain 5G leadership and influence the development of 6G systems.

-At the functional level, O-RAN separates legacy RAN modules into the radio unit (RU), distributed unit (DU), and centralized unit (CU), connected by standardized interfaces such as fronthaul and midhaul.
-This functional split allows independent development and deployment of each unit, increasing flexibility in vendor selection and network design.
-Among the various functional split options, Option 7 represents a balanced trade-off between fronthaul bandwidth requirements and RU complexity.
+At the functional level, O-RAN defines several functional split options that separate legacy RAN processing into the RU, DU, and CU, with standardized interfaces such as fronthaul and midhaul.
+These functional splits allow independent development and deployment of each unit, increasing flexibility in vendor selection and network design.
+Among the various functional split options, Option 7 represents a trade-off between fronthaul bandwidth requirements and RU complexity.
 Reducing the dimensionality of signals sent over the fronthaul is also an active research topic \cite{DemirEtAlCellFreeMassiveMIMO2024}, as it can significantly lower the processing load between the RU and DU.

-In O-RAN deployments, the pursuit of both energy efficiency and low latency aligns closely with the capabilities of SIMD-based acceleration.
-As 6G moves toward higher performance, greater flexibility, and improved sustainability, split-aware functional optimization will be essential for reducing baseband energy consumption \cite{GuptaEtAlAptRANFlexibleSplitBased2020a}.
-At the same time, achieving real-time performance requires lightweight and accelerated implementations of the DU and RU.
-Maximizing the use of internal processing resources becomes critical as 6G faces strict latency requirements and processes much larger data.
-In this context, SIMD-based acceleration enables vRAN and O-RAN platforms to meet high throughput and real-time processing demands.
-It also supports the energy efficiency and latency goals of next-generation RAN systems.
+From a PHY-layer perspective, O-RAN functional disaggregation places increasing computational responsibility on software-based DU and RU implementations.
+Meeting strict latency and throughput requirements under these constraints requires efficient utilization of internal CPU resources.
+In this context, SIMD-based acceleration is aligned with the software-centric DU/RU processing model in practical O-RAN deployments, supporting real-time performance.